Bachelor of Business Administration (BBA)

 The Bachelor of Business Administration (BBA) Degree Completion program offers a challenging variety of courses intended to give students a well-rounded background in all aspects of operating a business.
 The program helps students develop critical-thinking, problem-solving, leadership, and other skills that will serve them on the job today as well as become a foundation for lifelong learning.
 The courses will be offered in an eight-week format (two courses per session when available) and regular (one course per session) track.

-These online business courses will help equip students to adapt to the constantly changing business world, including the globalization of the economy.
+These business courses will help equip students to adapt to the constantly changing business world, including the globalization of the economy.
 They will give students credentials that can serve as a launching pad for a variety of business operation and leadership positions, as well as an advanced degree in business.

 The College of Business Administration provides leadership in the creation and transmission of knowledge as one of the largest and best undergraduate business programs in the Chicago area.
 This outstanding education is enhanced through high-quality graduate programs, academically challenging and innovative theoretical and applied research, active professional development programs, and an array of research and outreach centers.